Chemaclass/chemaclass.com/content/blog/2020-04-07-the-art-of-testing.md

 +++
-title = "The art of testing: where design meets quality" description = "From a software developer's point of view" [taxonomies] tags = [ "software", "design", "testing", "quality"] [extra] static_thumbnail = "/images/blog/2020-04-07/cover.jpg"
+title = "The art of testing: where design meets quality" description = "Why you should consider testing as part of your daily development habit and how it's directly linked to the software quality."
+[taxonomies]
+tags = [ "software", "design", "testing", "quality"] [extra] subtitle = "From a software developer's point of view" static_thumbnail = "/images/blog/2020-04-07/cover.jpg"
 +++